aws/aws-sdk-js-v3/clients/client-imagebuilder/README.md

 AWS SDK for JavaScript Imagebuilder Client for Node.js, Browser and React Native.

-<p>EC2 Image Builder is a fully managed AWS service that makes it easier to automate the creation, management, and deployment of customized, secure, and up-to-date “golden” server images that are pre-installed and pre-configured with software and settings to meet specific IT standards.</p>
+<p>EC2 Image Builder is a fully managed AWS service that makes it easier to automate the
+creation, management, and deployment of customized, secure, and up-to-date "golden" server images that are pre-installed and pre-configured with software and settings to meet specific IT standards.</p>

 ## Installing